Han-Gyuseung/5PG/docs/source/start/tutorial/preparation.rst

 1. all by DFT calculations
 2. by machine learning based on some DFT data, etc.

-No matter what programs are used, the input data of 5PG consists of tmany rows and two columns,
+No matter what programs are used, the input data of 5PG consists of many rows and two columns,

 ::